rc.newwanip issues (CARP slave problems, package issues)

 So far network seems to be working and when I'm changing something on master router backup one is no longer flooded with php process, but I'm not sure if bug was fixed or simply sync doesn't occur correctly due to errors mentioned above.
 I also hope that next upgrade won't totally break my installation :)

-#19 Updated by Marcin Krol almost 8 years ago
+#19 Updated by Marcin Krol about 8 years ago

 Unfortuntely I can't drop IPv6 support on my machines.
 I'm currently running 2.0-RC3-IPv6 (amd64) built on Mon Jun 27 06:02:37 EDT 2011 and it seems that php forking problem is gone.
 Only few php processes appear on backup router and they quickly disappear.